 15. Wooden Furniture

-Wood is one of the five Feng Shui elements and symbolizes growth and vitality.
-Incorporate solid wooden furniture or decor items to introduce natural warmth and grounded energy.
+Wood is one of the five elements in Feng Shui and is strongly associated with growth, expansion, and vitality.
+Incorporating solid wooden furniture, such as tables, chairs, or shelves, brings natural warmth and grounding to your space.

 16. Dragon Turtles